evanrupert/hangr/embedded/EmbededReadMe.md

 ## Methodology:
 This project uses the Arduino as an interface for the Raspberry Pi to pull data from the light sensor, as it is not supported otherwise.
 This data is transferred over GPIO as HIGH and LOW values.
-The Raspberry Pi counts the changes between HIGH/LOW values.
+The Raspberry Pi counts the changes between HIGH/LOW values as part of the Python script that receives data from the app interface.

 Each position in the hangr is marked by a black marks on an otherwise white circle like this: